Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

-1948 - The Jules Salkin Residence, 1430 Avon Terrace, Los Angeles CA. For decades this was considered unbuilt.
+1948 - The Jules G. Salkin Residence, 1430 Avon Terrace, Los Angeles CA. He was an architect that worked for Lautner.
+For decades this was considered unbuilt.
 Then, in 2014, it suddenly surfaced for sale.

 Arthur Silvers designed a bedroom addition in 1966.
 Sold to the Kovner Family Trust.
 Deeded in 2012 to Steven Gutierrez Kovner and Melinda Maxwell Smith.
 Rental 1997-2014.
 Sold in 2014 to Trina Turk and Jonathan Skow.
 They commissioned a complete restoration by architect Barbara Bestor, which included removal of the bedroom addition.
 Post-restoration photos by Laura Joliet; bottom two by Michael Locke.